15 OF THE BEST FAMILY DAYS OUT IN HAMPSHIRE

 The park extends across grass and leads into a walking trail, and there’s a good sized play area for children.
 You can get refreshments at the Lookout café or make use of the green and bring a picnic.

 Not an attraction as such, but probably my favourite place on the south coast of Hampshire and you can easily spend all day here as a family.

 At one end you have Clarence Pier, with it’s amusement arcades, funfair rides and adventure golf.
-Go across to the common and there’s parks and extensive picnic space.
-As you walk east you’ll see Blue Reef aquarium, and the Pyramids swimming pool and leisure centre.
+Go across to the common and there are parks and extensive picnic space.
+As you walk east you’ll see Blue Reef aquarium, and the Pyramids – now home to Exploria for soft play and trampoline fun.
 There’s also Southsea castle, one of Henry VIII’s southern forts.

 Further along the promenade is another pier and the boating lake, model village and tennis courts.
-At the incredible Tenth Hole café (seriously, the best cakes in the county) there’s mini golf too.
+At the incredible Tenth Hole café (seriously, the best cakes in the county) with mini golf too.

 Sir Harold Hillier Gardens and Arboretum

 These beautiful gardens are near Romsey and home to hundreds of tree species, making them a year-round attraction.
 There are many different trails and paths you can take – see if you can find the double swing!

 Kids will love the play areas here, there’s a big treehouse, climbing frames and fun swings.
 They’ll also enjoy looking for the woodland pigs which take up residence here from the autumn.
 Look out for different exhibitions too; the sculptures which are currently there are stunning.